Burn It Smart Campaign Begins!

 [1 of 4 in the series]

-As winter begins on Vancouver Island, chasing away the evening chill is on everyone's mind.
-And nothing is cozier than warming the toes in front of a friendly wood fire.
+With the cooler weather approaching, nothing is cozier than warming the toes in front of a friendly wood fire.
 But are you doing it right?

 If there is a lot of wood smoke coming from your chimney, or if you can smell it long after your fire has been burning, the "Burn It Smart" campaign can help.
-Both novices and seasoned veterans can learn how to have cleaner, safer, more efficient fires that reduce wood smoke.
+There are tips for all on how to have cleaner, safer and more efficient fires that reduce wood smoke.

-When wood is burned at a high temperature, virtually nothing but carbon dioxide and water vapor are produced, but when you allow your fire to smolder then blue/grey smoke is produced, which means creosote is forming at the same time.
-Creosote is deposited on the inside of your chimney when wood is not burned completely and becomes a highly volatile fuel during a chimney fire!
+When wood is burned at a high temperature, virtually nothing but carbon dioxide and water vapor are produced.
+When you allow your fire to smolder, blue/grey smoke is produced, which means creosote is forming at the same time.
+Creosote is deposited on the inside of your chimney when the wood is not burned completely and becomes a highly volatile fuel during a chimney fire.
+Next